 Now that I’ve helped to outline the difference between advertising, marketing and sales in both traditional and online formats.
 I will make you aware of some of the different types of marketing.

 It’s critical that business owners are aware of the different types of marketing.

-There’s numerous kinds of marketing, in a recent post Asana outlined 19 types of marketing you should know about.
+There are numerous kinds of marketing, in a recent post Asana outlined 19 types of marketing you should know about.
 That’s quite a number of different types, that may cause a business owner to wonder where to start, or scramble to undertake them all.

-Broadly speaking though there’s two types of marketing: inbound and outbound.
+Broadly speaking though there are two types of marketing: inbound and outbound.
 It is essential that you understand these concepts and how they can be applied by corporations like Coca-Cola, Apple and the banks, compared to how they can be applied by small businesses.
 And what type of marketing you need to do to ensure your marketing resources deliver results.

 Outbound marketing is where you reach out to people and start a dialogue before knowing whether or not they have an interest in you, your products or services.
 You're inviting prospects to inquire about or buy your product/service without first providing them with a quality experience with your brand.

 Inbound marketing involves taking steps to ensure that your prospects may well be interested in working with you by providing them with an experience of your brand, prior to asking them to inquire or buy.